razamsalem/Sixerr/README.md

 # Sixerr - A Fullstack application based on Fiverr marketplace. 🛒

 ## In this team-effort project we implemented:
-- A fullstack application that relies on React, State management w/ Redux and Express on the server-side. 🌟
+- A fullstack application that relies on React, State management w/ Redux, ExpressJS & MongoDB on the server-side. 🌟

 - Sockets for real-time updates on ordering-system using SocketIO. 🌐